GeekAlexis/FastMOT/README.md

  - Please star if you find this repo useful/interesting

  ## Track custom classes
-This repo does not support training.
+This repo does not support training but multi-class tracking is supported.
 To track custom classes (e.g. vehicle), you need to train both YOLOv4 and a ReID model.
 You can refer to [Darknet](https://github.com/AlexeyAB/darknet) for training YOLOv4 and [fast-reid](https://github.com/JDAI-CV/fast-reid) for training ReID.
 Convert the model to ONNX format and place it under `fastmot/models`.
-You also need to change the label names [here](https://github.com/GeekAlexis/FastMOT/blob/master/fastmot/models/label.py).
+You also need to change class labels [here](https://github.com/GeekAlexis/FastMOT/blob/master/fastmot/models/label.py).
 To convert YOLOv4 to ONNX, [tensorrt_demos](https://github.com/jkjung-avt/tensorrt_demos) is a great reference.
 ### Add custom YOLOv4
-1. Subclass `YOLO` like here: https://github.com/GeekAlexis/FastMOT/blob/23667e57ccf49f9f61ac0ce7e8ac8225ec59ca82/fastmot/models/yolo.py#L90
+1. Subclass `YOLO` like here: https://github.com/GeekAlexis/FastMOT/blob/aa707888e39d59540bb70799c7b97c58851662ee/fastmot/models/yolo.py#L92
     ```
     ENGINE_PATH: path to TensorRT engine (converted at runtime)
     MODEL_PATH: path to ONNX model